JCL & Sorting Examples

 EOJ

-The following is the mainframe JCL (JCLSCNJ1.JCL) required to execute the process defined by the JCL member.
-Notice the TYPRUN=SCAN parameter on the JOB card continuation is a comment and there is no comma in the last position of the JOB statement to indicate a continuation.
+The following is the JCL Member (JCLSCNJ1.jcl) that will execute on a Mainframe System with ZOS or a Linux, UNIX or Windows System with Micro Focus Server/Studio.
+Notice the TYPRUN=SCAN parameter on the possible JOB card continuation is a comment and there is no comma in the last position of the actual JOB statement to indicate a continuation.

-Notice STEP0050 contains a table for changing the sorting sequence.
+Notice STEP0050 contains a table for altering (ALTSEQ) the sorting sequence.
 This will create an output file using a sort that is insensitive to upper and lower case.
-Since the table redefines the sort sequencing changes at the binary level this step will only work correctly in an EBCDIC encoded data file.
+Since the alternate sequencing definitions are coded at the binary level this step will only work correctly with an EBCDIC encoded data file.

 The JOB and DD statements will need to be modified for different mainframe environments.